 Most people with AS do not need surgery.

-Spinal surgery carries a lot of risk, so surgeons perform operations to straighten a bent spine only in rare cases.
+Spinal surgery carries many risks, so surgeons perform operations to straighten a bent spine only in rare cases.